Want to sell your artwork on your own? These essential art business documents are crucial to ensure that your sale is professional and protected.

-If you've secured that important sit-down with a potential collector, arts journalist, or gallerist, be prepared to answer these common artist interview questions during your initial meeting.
+If you've secured that important meeting with a potential collector, arts journalist, curator or gallerist, be prepared to answer these common artist interview questions to make the most of your opportunity.

 A GOP repeal of the estate tax could produce a chilling effect on art museum donations while creating a bump in the art market.
 Here's why private art collectors may be less inclined to donate art.